openstack/taskflow/doc/source/engines.rst

 ---------

-During this stage the flow will be converted into an internal graph representation using a flow :py:func:`~taskflow.utils.flow_utils.flatten` function.
-This function converts the flow objects and contained atoms into a `networkx`_ directed graph that contains the equivalent atoms defined in the flow and any nested flows & atoms as well as the constraints that are created by the application of the different flow patterns.
+During this stage the flow will be converted into an internal graph representation using a :py:class:`~taskflow.engines.action_engine.compiler.Compiler` (the default implementation for patterns is the :py:class:`~taskflow.engines.action_engine.compiler.PatternCompiler`).
+This class compiles/converts the flow objects and contained atoms into a `networkx`_ directed graph that contains the equivalent atoms defined in the flow and any nested flows & atoms as well as the constraints that are created by the application of the different flow patterns.
 This graph is then what will be analyzed & traversed during the engines execution.
 At this point a few helper object are also created and saved to internal engine variables (these object help in execution of atoms, analyzing the graph and performing other internal engine activities).
+At the finishing of this stage a :py:class:`~taskflow.engines.action_engine.runtime.Runtime` object is created which contains references to all needed runtime components.

 Preparation
 -----------